axelarnetwork/axelar-contract-deployments/releases/stellar/2025-06-TokenUtils-v1.0.0.md

 This is a Stellar Token Utils Release.

+Token Utils creates deterministic Stellar Asset Contracts for native Stellar assets.
+It takes an asset's XDR representation and returns a contract address - either existing or newly deployed.
+This ensures consistent contract addresses for the same asset across deployments.

 ## Deployment

 Create an `.env` file with the following configuration.
 Set `CHAIN` according to your target network: